-Susan Eastwood, CPDT Susan has been involved in dog training
+Susan Eastwood Susan has been involved in dog training

-for 22 years, starting out with Competitive Obedience, and then moving into Agility
+for 20 years, starting out with obedience, and then moving into agility

 for the last 9 years.
 Susan trains and competes with her current agility